PMES Student/Parent Handbook

-Homework: Homework is an extension of the classroom learning process.
-Homework is one way to provide students more time and opportunity to practice, extend, and apply skills or to preview new learning.
-It helps students establish self-discipline and study skills.
-Homework is also a way to keep parents informed and involved with their child’s schoolwork.
+Homework: Homework is an extension of the classroom learning process and it is one way to provide students more time and opportunity to practice, extend, and apply skills or to preview new learning.
+Homework helps students establish self-discipline and study skills and it is a way to keep parents informed and involved with their child’s schoolwork.
 Homework will be used in developmentally appropriate ways to support learning.
 Some assignments are long-range in nature and require planned study time for their completion.

 Parents can help by encouraging their children to establish effective study habits and by reviewing homework with their child.
 It is very helpful for parents to establish set times to work.
 If your child has no current assignment, he/she should be encouraged to read.

 Agenda books are for students in grades 4-5 to aid communication and foster planning and work completion.
 Parents are encouraged to check agenda books each day.

 Assessment: Teachers assess student progress in many ways.
 Progress in reading and writing is assessed using Gwinnett County Public Schools’ Reading and Writing Standards.
 In addition, Puckett’s Mill teachers assess student progress regularly in mathematics computation and problem solving.
 Finally, teacher-made tests based on the AKS and portfolio assessments help communicate students’ academic progress.
 Students at assigned grade levels participate in local, national and state standardized tests.
 Student performance on these tests gives parents an idea of how their children compare with students of the same age taking the same tests.